jong-un-crypto/sandbox/README.md

 - [JavaScript](https://github.com/UNC/workspaces-js)
 - [Rust](https://github.com/UNC/workspaces-rs)

-Tip: `UNC-runner` includes `unc-sandbox` as a dependency, so you will not need to install or run `unc-sandbox` on its own.
+Tip: `unc-runner` includes `uncd-sandbox` as a dependency, so you will not need to install or run `uncd-sandbox` on its own.

 If you want to run UNC Sandbox on its own, continue reading.